Mohammad-Ikhlas-khan/Task/README.md

 - **Rationale**: Calendar days are misleading for deadline urgency.
 A task due "in 3 days" on Friday is actually 5 calendar days away.
 Business day calculation provides realistic urgency metrics
 - **Limitation**: Currently hardcoded to Indian holidays; could be made configurable

-**Update-or-Create Pattern**
-- **Decision**: Tasks are identified by title using `update_or_create`
-- **Trade-off**: Prevents duplicates but limits title flexibility
-- **Rationale**: Avoids database bloat from repeated analysis of the same tasks.
-Users can re-analyze tasks with updated parameters without creating duplicates
-- **Limitation**: Two genuinely different tasks can't have the same title

 ### API Design

-**Stateless Analysis Endpoint**
+**Analyze Endpoint with Persistence**
-- The `/analyze/` endpoint accepts tasks via POST and returns scored results without requiring prior database storage
+- The `/analyze/` endpoint accepts tasks via POST, calculates scores, and saves everything to the database
-- This allows users to experiment with different task sets without polluting their database
-- Tasks are stored for future suggestions, creating a persistent task library
+- Each task is stored with its score, explanation, and the strategy used
+- Duplicate detection prevents accidental re-submission of identical tasks
+- Returns sorted task list based on calculated scores

-**Separate Suggest Endpoint**
+**Intelligent Suggest Endpoint**
-- The `/suggest/` endpoint works only with stored tasks, providing top-3 recommendations
+- The `/suggest/` endpoint uses a smart fallback hierarchy to provide actionable daily recommendations:
-- This separation allows users to maintain a task database and get quick recommendations without re-entering data
+  1. **Today's tasks first**: Prioritizes tasks due today or overdue
+  2. **High-impact fallback**: If no tasks are due today, suggests high-importance tasks (>5)
+  3. **Dependency-driven**: If no high-importance tasks, suggests tasks with dependencies
+  4. **Quick wins**: If no dependent tasks, suggests quick tasks (<5 hours)
+  5. **All tasks**: If none of the above, shows all tasks
+- Returns top 3 tasks with a `based_on` field indicating which criteria was used
+- Uses stored scores from the database rather than recalculating

+**Strategy-Aware Task Management**
+- Tasks store the strategy used for their score calculation
+- The same task can exist multiple times with different strategies, creating a comparison view
+- This enables users to see how different prioritization approaches would rank the same work

 ---